 I’m also including some links to products on my Amazon Local Associates page, mostly the sewing machines and other items that you can’t find through Wawak.
 I do get a small kickback from Amazon, full disclosure!
 But always check Wawak first to see if you can get the item cheaper.
 Sorry, Amazon, you’re great, but sometimes smaller businesses do things better.

-- Mundial scissors: a less expensive alternative to Gingers, and also good quality.
+- Mundial scissors: Also good quality.
 Lefty versions are also available.

 - Fiskars beginner scissors for kids.
 Good size and safe point, while still being strong enough for fabric.